SPARK Volume 04 – Intention-filled Leadership

 This insightful PBS piece reveals just how powerful listening and observing with Intention can be.
 When we root our listening and observing with a clear purpose, we create rich, remembered, meaningful experiences.
 We can’t just hear what our colleagues are saying, we must make meaning of it.
 We can’t just “see” our surroundings, we must approach what we’re seeing with purpose.

-Remember how we choose to define Intention in our work: the values and priorities that allow a person, a team, a process, or a system to heal.
+The values and priorities that allow a person, a team, a process, or a system to heal.